barakeel/oeis-synthesis/README.md

 - Copy the file produced during inference to `exp/your_expname0/input`.

-- Copy the file `http://grid01.ciirc.cvut.cz/~thibault/smt_rl0/current` in to `exp/yourexpname0/previous`.
+- Copy the file `http://grid01.ciirc.cvut.cz/~thibault/smt_rl0/current` to
+`exp/yourexpname0/previous`.

 - The config file should contain: